 Indian: Pair it with dal tadka, coconut fish curry, butter chicken, chicken korma, lamb korma, or dal makhani.

-Mediterranean: Use these as a base in Chicken Shawarma wraps.
+Mediterranean: Use these as a base in Chicken Shawarma wraps, smeared with roasted red pepper hummus and creamy tzatziki sauce.

-Mexican-Inspired: Use it as a wrap for cauliflower tacos, chana masala tacos, chicken tinga, or bean burritos.
+Mexican-Inspired: Use it as a wrap for cauliflower tacos, chana masala tacos, chicken tinga, or bean burritos with a side of 5-minute guac and fresh pico de gallo.

 How to Store & Reheat

-Freezing Instructions: Cool completely, then place the keto flatbreads in a freezer-safe plastic storage bag, with squares of parchment between each one to prevent sticking.
+- Freezing Instructions: Cool completely, then place squares of parchment between each keto flatbread to prevent sticking.
+Now transfer them to a freezer-safe plastic storage bag.
 Freeze for up to 6 months.
-Thaw right on the kitchen counter.
+Thaw in the fridge overnight.

-Reheating Instructions: Reheat in a preheated skillet for 10-15 seconds on each side.
-Or, microwave for 10-15 seconds.
+- Reheating Instructions: Reheat in a lightly greased preheated skillet for 10-15 seconds on each side.
+Or, wrap them in a damp paper towel and microwave for 10-15 seconds.

 - Optional seasoning: Add ¼ teaspoon ajwain or cumin seeds for a nutty flavor.